PayEx/PayEx.EPi.Commerce.Payment/readme.md

 ## Using the PayEx payment provider ##

 How you use the PayEx payment provider depends on which payment methods you wish to use.
-The payment methods can be separated into two groups: The ones that support the PayEx *redirect model* and the ones that support the *direct model*.
+The payment methods can be separated into two groups: The ones that support the PayEx *redirect model* and the ones that support the PayEx *direct model*.

 ###What is the redirect model?###